Top 10 Best Football Managers in the World

 Football managers captivate audiences around the world with their touchline antics.
 They are an unpredictable and sometimes mysterious part of the beautiful game.

 There are a number of talented managers who weren't featured in this list.
-Honorable mentions go to Ralf Rangnick, Muricy Ramalho, Unai Emery, Oscar Tabarez, Walter Mazzarri, Antonio Conte, Claudio Ranieri, and Fabio Capello.
+Honorable mentions go to Ralf Rangnick, Muricy Ramalho, Unai Emery, Oscar Tabarez, Walter Mazzarri, Claudio Ranieri, and Fabio Capello.
 While other football analysts pile praise on Pep Guardiola, it's clear that Pep needs to test himself at lesser clubs before his ability can be properly judged.
 Not reaching a Champions League final during his 3 years at Bayern Munich suggests he may be overrated.

 Football management requires a unique variety of skills and psychological traits.
 It is not simply a matter of defensive or attacking philosophy.
 The best football managers value team unity, hard work, organization, and harsh discipline.
 Thanks for reading; I hope you enjoyed this compilation!